 If you have already tried your hand at moon shooting and got an image in which this celestial body looks dim and too small, you probably used a lens with insufficient focal length.

-Beginner photographers often choose a wide-angle lens as their main optics and this is a really big mistake, since the object you are photographing appears miniature, especially if it is located at a large distance.
+Beginner photographers often choose a wide-angle lens for astrophotography as their main optics and this is a really big mistake, since the object you are photographing appears miniature, especially if it is located at a large distance.

 To get a close-up photo, you need a lens with a minimum focal length of 200mm.
 Longer lenses enable you to get even more detailed moon photographs.
 Sigma 150-600mm is a good option for this type of shooting.